inasafe/inasafe-doc/docs/source/developer-docs/platform_osx.rst

 -------------

-`PyCharm <http://www.jetbrains.com/pycharm/>`_ is our preferred and supported IDE for InaSAFE.
-Although the software is not free, as InaSAFE is an open source project, InaSAFE developers may use PyCharm without charge - please contact the project team for details on how to activate your copy.
+`PyCharm <http://www.jetbrains.com/pycharm/>`_ is our preferred and supported IDE for |project_name|.
+Although the software is not free, as |project_name| is an open source project, |project_name| developers may use PyCharm without charge - please contact the project team for details on how to activate your copy.

 To set up PyCharm on OSX you should first download and install your copy as per the instructions on the PyCharm web site as linked in the paragraph above.

-We store the PyCharm .idea directory in the source of InaSAFE so using InaSAFE should simply be a question of opening the inasafe-dev directory that you checked out earlier and making the following small configuration changes:
+We store the PyCharm .idea directory in the source of |project_name| so using
+|project_name| should simply be a question of opening the inasafe-dev
+directory that you checked out earlier and making the following small configuration changes:

 1) Create a new python environment profile in